I park my bike and walk up to the cash machine.

 And asking questions will get you much further than pushing your agenda, no matter how valid your agenda may be.

-Here is where you can go to get access to a live, 10-week, 1 on 1 training in my proprietary ethical selling framework.
+Here is where you can go to get access to a live, 10-week, 1 on 1 training in my proprietary framework on ethical selling.